-We have all been there, or even are there…performing a task, over and over again, because it has to get done.
-It is not what we signed up to do, it isn’t what we wake up in the morning for, yet it is a requirement for us to do our job so we are stuck doing it.
-It’s also not because the business truly wants us doing those roles either, they add no true value to the business, they prevent you from spending more time on tasks that you were really hired to do, yet we find ourselves having to do these tasks anyways.
+We have all been there, or even are there, performing a task, over and over again, because it has to get done.
+It is not what we signed up to do, it isn’t what we wake up in the morning for, yet, it is a requirement for us to do our job, so we are stuck doing it.
+It’s also not because the business truly wants us doing those roles either, they add no true value to the business, they prevent us from spending more time on tasks that you were really hired to do, and still, we find ourselves having to do these tasks anyways.

-Think about this for a second, we are now performing a task, that we neither want to do, nor the business wants us to do it either…and yet both parties agree that it is a requirement.
+Think about this for a second, we are now performing a task, that we neither want to do, nor the business wants us to do, but both parties agree that it is a requirement.

 We have also been made to believe that this is the status quo, and in fact, I have often seen employees become protective of these duties as if they have job protection because they know how to do this function and no one else does.
-From the business perspective, these are often roles that require a lot of training, a lot of attention to detail, and ironically take a great deal of patience while lacking career growth opportunity so there ends up being a lot of turnover at the position…or worse, that person is either sick or on vacation and you are now stuck trying to piece this process together.
-These place a lot of burden on the employee not to take time off, and a lot of burden on the business to hire/train rinse and repeat.
-Again, I ask, how did we end up here, when we have a process that neither the employee or business really wants to be doing, yet end up latching onto those tasks.
+From the business perspective, these are often roles that require a lot of training, a lot of attention to detail, and ironically take a great deal of patience while lacking career growth opportunity, so there ends up being a lot of turnover in the position, or worse, that person is either sick or on vacation and you are now stuck trying to piece this process together.
+These place a lot of burden on the employee not to take time off, and a lot of burden on the business to hire/train, rinse and repeat.
+Again, I ask, how did we end up here, where we have a process that neither the employee or business really wants to be doing, and we end up latching onto the tasks.

 Now, over the last 10 -15 years, if you were ahead of the curve and tried to do something about this, you didn’t have many options.
-Those that had large volumes of tasks being repeated on a daily basis…or as we like to call them, inefficiencies…you essentially only had a few options.
+Those that had large volumes of tasks being repeated on a daily basis, or as we like to call them, inefficiencies, you essentially only had a few choices.

 One way a lot of companies opted for was to outsource/offshore those processes.
-This had a lot of benefits, of course, 20-30% cost savings, less internal employees to manage…in the selling world we told people “you do what you’re good at, and let us do what we are good at.”
-It did work, but it also came with some significant downsides: no longer had quality control, costs were now fixed, often very difficult or painful to switch which made you less maneuverable.
-Lastly, we again are letting people perform these tedious tasks, just in a different country, so really the problem didn’t go away…it’s just not in our faces anymore.
+This had a lot of benefits, of course, 20-30% cost savings, less internal employees to manage and in the selling world we told people “you do what you’re good at, and let us do what we are good at.”
+It did work, but it also came with some significant downsides: companies no longer had quality control, costs were now fixed and often the costs were very difficult or painful to switch which made the company less maneuverable.
+Lastly, we again are letting people perform these tedious tasks, just in a different country, so really the problem didn’t go away, it’s just not in our faces anymore.

-Another option companies went for would be to have a custom (e.g Expensive, Time Consuming, Disruptive) solution like Enterprise Resource Planning/Warehouse Management System/Business Process Management Solution put into place.
-Most Enterprise companies would go down this route, and really has and will always be required for Mass-Volume operations.
-Usually, though, these systems are never complete, and the larger the organization, the more gaps in automation you have in different departments, so again, while you got rid of the Mass-Volume tasks, your gaps still create these inefficiencies and ultimately left with the same challenge but in different areas.
+Another option companies went for would be to have a custom (e.g expensive, time consuming, disruptive) solution like Enterprise Resource Planning/Warehouse Management System/Business Process Management Solution put into place.
+Most Enterprise companies would go down this route, and really was and always will be required for Mass-Volume operations.
+Usually though, these systems are never complete and the larger the organization, the more gaps in automation you would see in different departments, so again, while you got rid of the Mass-Volume tasks, your gaps still create these inefficiencies and ultimately leave you with the same challenge but in different areas.

-Lastly, as an attempt to help the business IT Departments have tried to fill these gaps, and often resorted to screen scraping, macro’s or integrations.
-While Desktop Automation was easy to setup and quick to implement, it left a business with no control over compliance or reliability.
-With no change management or process assurance in place, it wasn’t possible for businesses to make this an Enterprise Solution.
+Lastly, as an attempt to help, the business IT Departments have tried to fill these gaps and often resorted to screen scraping, macro’s or integrations.
+While desktop automation was easy to setup and quick to implement, it left a business with no control over compliance or reliability.
+With no change management or process assurance in place, it wasn’t possible for businesses to make this their enterprise solution.

-Thankfully now, we have access to scalable Enterprise Robotic Process Automation, which is controlled by the business but secured and governed by IT.
-This solution can really address the middle/ back office tasks that we have been forced to perform on a daily basis and finally take the robot out of the human.
-These solutions are able to be implemented quickly and efficiently making them accessible to every level of business and can be implemented for point problems or as a full business solution so that it doesn’t impact the business operations.
+Thankfully, now, we have access to scalable Enterprise Robotic Process Automation, which is controlled by the business, but secured and governed by IT.
+This solution can really address the middle/back-office tasks that we have been forced to perform on a daily basis and finally it can take the robot out of the human.
+These solutions are able to be implemented quickly and efficiently, making them accessible to every level of business, and can be implemented for point problems or as a full business solution so that it doesn’t impact the business operations.